4 Science-Backed Reasons People with Diabetes Can Eat Fruit Worry-Free

 It’s true that all carbohydrates from food eventually end up as blood glucose (aka, sugar)—including the carbs in fruit.
 Which might make you wonder: Can people with diabetes eat fruit?
 Fruit has a much lower impact on blood sugar levels than other foods like candy and soda.
 That’s because, like vegetables, fruit is mostly water.
 What isn’t water is fiber, and that fiber slows the progression of fruit sugars into the bloodstream, causing a slow, steady rise in blood sugar rather than a huge spike.

-“Because fruit contains sugar, many people with diabetes may be quick to assume that it’s not a healthful choice for them,” says Jackie Newgent, RDN, a registered dietitian, chef, and author of The All-Natural Diabetes Cookbook and the forthcoming The Clean and Simple Diabetes Cookbook, New York, NY.
+“Because fruit contains sugar, many people with diabetes may be quick to assume that it’s not a healthful choice for them,” says Jackie Newgent, RDN, a registered dietitian, chef, and author of The All-Natural Diabetes Cookbook and The Clean and Simple Diabetes Cookbook, New York.
 “But when appropriately planned into a diabetes eating plan, whole fruit can and should be included.”

 Bottom line: Fruit isn’t merely not bad for your diabetes.
 Fruit is downright good for it, and good for your waistline, too.

 Fruit fights inflammation

 Peaches, plums, and nectarines contain special nutrients called phenolic compounds that have anti-inflammatory properties.
 (These nutrient-rich foods also fight off inflammation.)
 Research shows that these compounds travel through the bloodstream and then to your fat cells, where they affect different genes and proteins for the better.
-One study, published in 2016 in the British Journal of Medicine, suggests that the phenols derived from red grapes and acai berries, among other foods, may help reduce inflammation.
+One study, published in 2016 in the British Journal of Nutrition, suggests that the phenols derived from red grapes and acai berries, among other foods, may help reduce inflammation.

 Fruit may help prevent type 2 diabetes